SrGaabriel/deck/README.md

 }
 ```

+For tutorials and documentation, check out our [wiki](https://github.com/SrGaabriel/deck/wiki).

 ## Using

 To use deck in your project, you **must** have the `jitpack` repository registered.
 And lastly, you're going to add the following dependency: `com.github.SrGaabriel.deck:deck-core:$version`.